boschmotorsport/WinDarab/Instrument Panel.md

 #### Value Display Common Settings

-The *Value Display* can be configured with the following settings:
+The *Value Display* can be configured with the following settings:<br>
 ![Value Display Common Settings](images/Instrument%20Panel%20-%20Value%20Display%20Common%20Settings.png)

 - Channel: Defines the channel data that the element will present